jasonk54/toy-problems/README.md

 Getting a Copy of the Repo
 --------------------------
-If you haven't already, fork the repository on GitHub and clone your newly created repo down to you computer.
+If you haven't already, fork the repository on GitHub and clone your newly created repo down to your computer.
 Afterward, check out your class's branch and create a new branch off of it.
 For example:

     git checkout your_class_branch      // Replace your class's branch name here git branch your_github_username     // Replace your username here